 By Joad Shaban

-Kinesiology taping (KT) was developed by Dr. Kenzo Kase in the 1970’s, when he discovered that lifting the skin away from the tissues beneath improved range of motion and decreased pain.
-KT has become increasingly popular since the 2008 Beijing Olympic Games, with more athletes and practitioners in clinics using it every year.
-KT is used in many areas of physiotherapy, including musculoskeletal problems.
+Kinesiology taping (KT) was developed by Dr. Kenzo Kase in the 1970’s.
+He discovered that lifting the skin away from the underlying tissues, improved range of motion and decreased pain in joints and muscles.